ismail-23/ismail-23/README.md

 - 💬 Ask me about tech realated stuff
 - 📫 How to reach me: Instagram-ismail_abi23
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spent my whole day learning in flutter -->
+- ⚡ Fun fact: you can ask me anything bcuz there is friend called google -->